chpan1603/cs520/tictactoe/README.md

 ### How to run (from Terminal):

 1. After building the project (i.e., running `ant`), run:
-   `java -cp bin TicTacToe`.
+   `java -cp bin Starter`.
 The application's GUI will show up.

 ### How to clean up (from Terminal):